top of page

 Deafblind signers use a tactile form of sign language, which they understand by placing a hand over the dominant hand of a signing partner while their signing partner signs.
 They understand the entirety of the language through the top of the dominant hand this way.

-What is their primary communication method?
+What is the primary communication method?

 Do DeafBlind people live alone?